-This is our review of the No 1 Lounge at Gatwick South.
+This is our review of the No1 Lounge at London Gatwick South.

 This is the lounge you will be using if you are flying on British Airways from Gatwick but do not have access to the brand new official British Airways lounge complex, which I reviewed here.

 Anika wrote a review of the new No1 Lounge at Gatwick South just after it opened last year.
 I was in Gatwick South two weeks ago on the way to Amsterdam, however, and I thought I would take a look for myself.
 The last time I was in this lounge was literally when it was a building site and No1 let me have a sneak peak.